Collections

 Read also

-The Fram Museum, located in Oslo, is entirely dedicated to Norwegian polar expeditions, or more precisely, their history.
-From the outside, the museum resembles a glass tent, and it exhibits the ship on which expeditions were made and new lands were discovered in its time.
+The Fram Museum, located in Oslo, is entirely dedicated to the history of Norwegian polar expeditions.
+From the outside, the building resembles a glass tent, and its main exhibit is the ship used for expeditions that once led to the discovery of new lands.

-When the ship made its last voyage in 1914, it was placed in Horten.
-To prevent it from completely deteriorating, it was restored 15 years later and placed under a roof.
+After its final voyage in 1914, the ship was placed in Horten.
+To prevent it from deteriorating, restoration work was carried out 15 years later, and the vessel was placed under a protective roof.

-This cultural center shows that modern Norway is known for more than just its antiquity.
-The popular museum houses unique masterpieces by contemporary artists.
-Works by artists and sculptors such as Picasso, Moore, Léger, Miró, Matisse, and many others are displayed here.
+This cultural center demonstrates that modern Norway is known not only for its historical heritage.
+The popular museum houses unique masterpieces of modern art.
+Here you can see works by artists and sculptors such as Pablo Picasso, Henry Moore, Fernand Léger, Joan Miró, Henri Matisse, and many others.

 undefined